Confidently Answer the “What’s Your Hourly Rate” Question

 When you compete on price, you quickly answer with your prices.
 If your rate falls within their expectations, you talk further.
 If your pricing is outside of them, then they move on.

-Not all entrepreneurs offer an hourly rate.
+Not all accounting professionals offer an hourly rate.
 If you separate your fees from time, then what do you say?

 Culturally, we’ve been trained to quickly ask about pricing.
-In reality, it’s a hollow question that doesn’t offer any valuable, relevant information.
+In reality, it’s a hollow question which doesn’t offer any valuable, relevant information.